Six Reasons to Take This Course

-The final chapter brings all of the concepts together with a top-down review.
-You’ll learn valuable insight into telecom project management and methodology, and review telecom, datacom and networking technologies, services and solutions.
-We’ll conclude with a peek at the future of telecommunications, where the telephone network and Internet become the same thing.
+The final segment brings together all of the concepts with a top-down review.
+You’ll gain valuable insights into telecom methodology and project management.
+We review broadband, telecom, datacom and networking services, technologies and solutions.
+We conclude by peeking at the future of telecommunications, when the Internet and telephone network become the same thing.

 A. Technology Deployment Steps